BorisMichaelRandebrock/42-Exam_collection/level_2/bits/Readme.md

-This is actually not an exercise but a compositon of 4 different execises with one main checking wwhether everything is correct.
+This is actually not an exercise but a compositon of 4 different execises with one main checking whether everything is correct.
 For me it has been a good exercise to better understanding binaries.

 The 4 exercises are: